Shabbat (Talmud): Aggada

 In addition to the legal discussions and analysis of the Mishnah, the Gemara in this tractate contains a considerable amount of Aggadah, including narratives and historical stories, as well as moral tales, exegetical interpretations, and sayings.

-A significant narrative section describes the origin of Hanukkah, relating that when the Hasmoneans defeated the Seleucid overlords and purified the Temple in Jerusalem, they found only one small jar of pure oil sealed with the High Priest's seal and apparently sufficient for a single day only; but by a miracle it lasted for eight days, so that the Festival of Hanukkah is celebrated for eight days.
+A significant narrative section describes the origin of Hanukkah, relating that when the Hasmoneans defeated the Seleucid overlords and purified the Temple in Jerusalem, they found only one small jar of pure oil sealed with the High Priest of Israel's seal and apparently sufficient for a single day only; but by a miracle it lasted for eight days, so that the festival of Hanukkah is celebrated for eight days.

-Other narratives describe how the Sages considered excluding the books of Ezekiel, Ecclesiastes and Proverbs from the canon of the Hebrew Bible; however, once interpretations and explanations for the passages that appear contradictory were provided, decided that they should be included.
+Other narratives describe how Chazal considered excluding the books of Ezekiel, Ecclesiastes and Proverbs from the canon of the Hebrew Bible; however, once interpretations and explanations for the passages that appear contradictory were provided, decided that they should be included.

 Also discussed is Rabbi Simeon bar Yohai, who was forced to flee and lived in a cave for twelve years following his criticism of the Roman conquerors and rulers of the Land of Israel.

-The gentleness of the sage Hillel contrasted with the severity of Shammai is illustrated by several examples.
-Among the sayings and ethical teachings are Hillel's famous distillation of Judaism — "What is hateful to you, do not do to your neighbor."
-Other aggadic sayings cited are: Truth' is the seal of God; and "Repent one day before your death" – meaning always be ready to appear before God, an idea also illustrated by a parable of wise and foolish people invited to a royal feast.
+The gentleness of the sage Hillel the Elder contrasted with the severity of Shammai is illustrated by several examples.
+Among the sayings and ethical teachings are Hillel's famous distillation of Judaism, "What is hateful to you, do not do to your neighbor" (Shabbat 31a:6).
+Other aggadic sayings cited include "'Truth' is the seal of God" (Shabbat 55a:12) and, per Eliezer ben Hurcanus, "Repent one day before your death" (Shabbat 153a:5)—meaning always be ready to appear before God, an idea also illustrated by a parable of wise and foolish people invited to a royal feast.

-The Torah is extolled in an aggadic passage which says that God specified that the world would return to primordial chaos unless Israel accepted the Torah, that Israel accepted it joyfully and Moses fought to obtain it, in appreciation of an understanding that God's kingdom on earth can be established only after struggle.
-The Gemara also elucidates that hatred of the Jewish people is a religious animosity dating from the time when the Revelation at Sinai gave the people of Israel a faith which differentiated it from other nations.
+The Torah is extolled in an aggadic passage (Shabbat 88a:6) which says that God specified that the world would return to primordial chaos unless the people of Israel accepted the Torah, that Israel accepted it joyfully and Moses fought to obtain it, in appreciation of an understanding that God's kingdom on earth can be established only after struggle.
+The Gemara also elucidates that antisemitism and anti-Judaism are a religious animosity dating from the time when the revelation at Sinai gave the people of Israel a faith which differentiated them from other nations.

-In relation to the Sabbath, the primary theme of this tractate, an aggadah relates that the Sages found the spiritual significance of the sanctity of the Sabbath in the desire to be at harmony with God as the core and essence of Judaism.
-Also recounted is the tradition that two angels accompany a Jew home from the synagogue on Friday evening after the evening service.
+In relation to the Sabbath, the primary theme of this tractate, an aggadah relates that the Sages found the spiritual significance of the Sabbath in the desire to be in harmony with God, as the core and essence of Judaism.
+Also recounted is the tradition that two angels accompany religious Jews home from the synagogue on Friday evening after the Kabbalat Shabbat service.